 After completing their undergraduate degree, students can opt for a BDS course to acquire basic knowledge in endodontics and then specialize in dental sciences.
 In addition to dental school, endodontists receive two or more years of advanced education in this particular specialty.
 They study root canal techniques and procedures in greater depth, and deepen the diagnosis and treatment of the most difficult cases.
-Finally, after accumulating in-office experience, an endodontist may choose to open their own specialized practice that offers endodontic treatments through referrals from a network of standard orthodontists and associated dentists.
+After accumulating in-office experience, an endodontist may choose to open their own specialized practice that offers endodontic treatments through referrals from a network of standard orthodontists and associated dentists.

 An endodontist is an expert who manages the cause, identification, and prevention that lead to the treatment of dental pulp-related health problems.
 The endodontist will have a consultation room where they will treat their patients, and may also have their own private office where they perform administrative tasks, such as managing patient files and notes.
 In addition, being a very delicate domain in which specialized techniques are used to ensure that patients feel completely comfortable during their treatments, endodontists must have incredible hand-eye precision and coordination.
 To become certified as an endodontist, they take additional courses and complete a residency that allows them to focus on learning how to properly perform endodontic procedures to save damaged teeth.

 Most endodontists operate their own offices, either individually or with one or more dentists.
 After receiving this degree designation, the future endodontist will spend two years in residency training, learning how to specialize in endodontic procedures.
 When general dentists believe patients need root canal treatments, they refer them to an endodontist for diagnosis and treatment.
 It is often difficult to determine the exact source of dental pain and abscess, so endodontists are trained to properly identify problem areas.
 An endodontist is specially trained in procedures to replant teeth that have been removed from your alveoli.
 The professional and educational path to becoming an endodontist requires time, patience, and a strong will to improve patients' overall oral health.